VoidedClouds/van-htm/README.md

 ## Browser Builds

 VanHTM provides several prebuilt bundles for browser usage, available via CDN (e.g., [jsDelivr](https://www.jsdelivr.com/package/npm/vanjs-htm)).
 You can choose the build that best fits your needs.
-If you choose a build that drops a feature you can exclude the corresponding library from the vanHtm options:
+If you choose a build that drops a feature you can exclude the corresponding library from the vanHTM options:

 **Build output structure:**